holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 2.4 Role Assignment

-The Lead Link of a Circle may assign people to fill Defined Roles in the Circle, unless that authority has been limited or delegated.
+The Lead Link of a Circle may assign people to fill Defined Roles in the Circle and revoke these assignments at any time, unless these authorities have been limited or delegated.

 #### 2.4.1 Unfilled Roles